Arisudan/Linux/Linux Vulnerabilities/Integer Overflow/Procedure.md

-Absolutely!
-Below is your updated and polished **project write-up**, incorporating the additional debugging tips for 64-bit Linux systems and the enhanced crash trigger logic we discussed.
-It's formatted for readability and thoroughness—suitable for documentation, training, or GitHub.

----

-# 🧨 Integer Overflow Vulnerability on a Linux System
+# Integer Overflow Vulnerability on a Linux System

 ## 🎯 Project Goal